Romani20/resource-generator/README.md

       1. Open the DB Browser for SQLite app
       2. Go to 'Open Database', find your repository folder, find the folder called instance and then open database.db

+# Future directions or suggestions for additional features

+- Using a cloud-based database that updates in real-time to ensure seamless synchronization of data
+- Refining our search results by sorting the returned resource table in descending order based on ratings, meaning the highest-rated items should appear at the top.
+- Implementing a mechanism to control the addition of inappropriate resources
+-